Sapienza-Rocket-Team/.github/profile/README.md

-## Welcome to Sapiensa Rocket Team
+## Welcome to SapienZa Rocket Team
 We build rockets